-The very first of those details I added to Duna (back in high school, when I was just getting started) were the dark brown band-aids, which are made to match a black person’s skin tone but just look dumb on our white protagonist, Joan.
+The very first of those details I added to Duna (back in high school, when I was just getting started) were the dark brown band-aids, which are made to match a black person’s skin tone but look dumb on our white protagonist, Joan.
 As I built, these details became more numerous and nuanced.
 Obsidian is the material of choice for classical statue instead of marble.
 Elizabethan-sounding English is a particularly low-class dialect.
 Dance is considered a more intellectual pastime than reading, which barely factors into most education.

 There is nothing illogical about these cultural norms.
 They simply aren’t the ones we are used to.
 I hope that what I have done with Duna is give readers a chance to take a second look at norms they never thought to question.
 I’ve tried to write a believable world that just happens to value a type of culture we don’t, to the exclusion of the culture we do.

 In my opinion, good literature gets you to ask questions about yourself and great literature gives you the tools to answer them.
 I’m certainly not on the level to be offering answers, but I hope that the African-dominated world of Duna prompts a few key questions about our own history: